 Create a draw for your clients by having a blog that dives into your niche offering.
 Running a blog is a great way for your customers to learn more about your niche and show that you’re a trusted, knowledgeable source in your industry.
 You can also offer a download like eBooks or guides.
 A blog provides another avenue for engagement with your audience.

-4Ocean is a company that offers subscriptions for bracelets that help remove waste from the ocean.
+4Ocean is a successful subscription company that offers bracelets that help remove waste from the ocean.
 They have an active blog to keep customers up to date about their latest projects and to share information surrounding the very thing that drives their business — caring for the ocean.

 You can also use your subscriber mailing list to send out great content, quizzes, exclusive discount codes, or sneak peeks to make your subscribers feel like they’re getting access to private content that’s sent right to their inbox.

 When you offer gift subscriptions, you’re giving people an opportunity to buy subscriptions for a friend or family member as a present.
 Your particular subscription offering may not be what they’re looking for, but chances are they’ll know someone who would love it.
 It’s a unique gift for any occasion as it’s a great surprise on the day they receive it, and they’ll have more gifts to open again and again.

 If a current customer loves getting the subscription products or box you’re offering and may decide to gift the subscription to a friend.
 Since they have received the product(s) themselves, they trust and like your brand, so gifting a friend the joy they get from the subscriptions isn’t a hard sell.

 A well-timed email can remind customers that you offer gift subscriptions, especially around the holidays.
 A quick “did you know we offer gift subscriptions?” email might be the unique gift idea they’ve been searching for!